Time-causal and time-recursive wavelets

+Algorithm~\ref{fig-pseudo-code-rec-filt-casc} summarizes the different steps involved in implementing a discrete approximation of convolution with the time-causal limit kernel in this way, as well as the computation of temporal bandpass representations and the computation of first- and second-order temporal derivatives. \footnote{While one would in an actual implementation typically only make use of either bandpass representations or temporal derivatives, we here describe both approaches in the same pseudocode to save space.} Algorithm~\ref{fig-pseudo-code-decode-bandpass} gives corresponding pseudocode for reconstructing the original temporal signal from its bandpass representation, given complementary access to the time-causal scale-space representation at the coarsest temporal scale.

-\section{Time-causal wavelet representations for discrete signals}
+\subsection{Time-causal wavelet representations for discrete signals}

-Given that we use the scheme in Algorithm~\ref{fig-pseudo-code-rec-filt-casc} for smoothing a discrete signal stream $f \colon \bbbz \rightarrow \bbbr$ with the discrete analogue of the time-causal limit kernel $\Psi_{\text{disc}}(t;\; \tau, c)$, and then compute discrete approximations of temporal derivatives using the time-causal discrete temporal derivative operators $\delta_t$ and $\delta_{tt}$ according to (\ref{eq-temp-der-approx-molecules}), complemented with scale normalization according to
+Given that we use the scheme in Algorithm~\ref{fig-pseudo-code-rec-filt-casc} for smoothing a discrete signal stream $f \colon \bbbz \rightarrow \bbbr$ with an approximation of the discrete analogue of the time-causal limit kernel $\Psi_{\text{disc}}(t;\; \tau, c)$, and then computing discrete approximations of temporal derivatives using the time-causal discrete temporal derivative operators $\delta_t$ and $\delta_{tt}$ according to (\ref{eq-temp-der-approx-molecules}), complemented with scale normalization according to